ferronicardoso/openchat-code/README.md

 > **Note:** This project was developed 100% using Claude Code, demonstrating the power of AI-assisted development.

+> **Disclaimer:** This project does not yet have all the features of Claude Code, but we are actively working on it! :)

 ![OpenChat Code](images/openchat-code.png)

 ## Features